kh-m/Shopify-Web-Engineer-Challenge/README.md

 <br>

 ## Description
-* Website that provides user guidance with how to dispose of waste in Toronto
+* Web app that provides user guidance with how to dispose of waste in Toronto
 * Displays search results from Toronto Waste Disposal's API, using item keywords
-* Items can be 'favorited' by clicking on its corresponding star
+* Items can be 'favorited' by clicking on their corresponding star
   * which would also add it render it to the 'favorites' list below the search results where it would remain as user searches for other types of trash, unless:
     * 'unfavorited' by clicking on its corresponding green star
     * page is refreshed by routing to root route